One of our four big ambitions is that people with lived and living experience shape every decision.

 We offer training and support as well as any agreed out of pocket expenses.

-Please use the drop downs below for our current involvement opportunities.
+Use the drop downs below for information about our current involvement opportunities.

 Do you provide care and support to someone who uses our services?

 People who provide unpaid care and support to those using our mental health, learning disability and autism services are often known as carers.
 Carers can be family members, friends and neighbours.